Q+A-What is known so far about the Nord Stream gas pipeline leaks | Headlines

 Sections lie at a depth of around 80-110 metres.
 WHERE ARE THE LEAKS?

+However, the European Union believes sabotage probably caused the leaks, Josep Borrell was reported as saying by German broadcaster ntv, echoing views aired by Germany, Denmark and Sweden.
+The EU has not named a potential perpetrator or suggested a reason behind it.
+On Wednesday Moscow said claims that Russia was somehow behind a possible attack on the pipelines were stupid, adding that Moscow saw a sharp increase the profits of U.S. companies supplying gas to Europe.

-The Kremlin has said it did not rule out sabotage as a reason behind the damage, adding it was an issue affecting the energy security of the "entire continent".
-Poland's prime minister said the leaks were an act of sabotage, while Denmark's leader said it could not be ruled out.
+A day earlier the Kremlin had said it did not rule out sabotage as a reason behind the damage and it was an issue affecting the energy security of the "entire continent".
+Seismologists in Denmark and Sweden said they had registered two powerful blasts on Monday in the vicinity of the leaks and the explosions were in the water, not under the seabed.

-The European Commission said it was premature to speculate.
-German Geology Research Centre GFZ said on Tuesday that a seismograph on Bornholm showed spikes at 0003 GMT and 1700 GMT on Monday, when the pressure losses occurred.

 WHO IS INVESTIGATING?
-For the Nord Stream 2 leak, the head of Denmark's Energy Agency Kristoffer Bottzauw told Reuters said it was too early to say who would conduct the investigations and no-one has been to look at the pipeline yet.
+Armed forces, coast guards, maritime authories, energy agencies and police from counties such as Sweden, Germany and Denmark are all carrying out investigations.

+Sweden's Prosecution Authority said it will review material from a police investigation into the damage to the pipelines and decide on further action.
+Denmark's defence minister has had a meeting with NATO General Secretary Jens Stoltenberg in Brussels, adding it might take a week or perhaps two before the areas around the damaged pipelines were calm enough to be investigated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)